 |Utilises the language of the field/industry/subject||Uses colloquial language e.g., mate|

+Essays are a common form of assessment that you will likely encounter during your university studies.
+You should apply an academic tone and style when writing an essay, just as you would in in your other assessment pieces.
 One of the most important steps in writing an essay is constructing your thesis statement.
-A thesis statement tells the reader what position, argument or direction you will take to answer your assignment topic.
-A thesis statement may not be relevant for some topics, if you are unsure check with your lecturer.
+A thesis statement tells the reader the purpose, argument or direction you will take to answer your assignment question.
+A thesis statement may not be relevant for some questions, if you are unsure check with your lecturer.
 The thesis statement:

 - Directly relates to the task.
 Your thesis statement may even contain some of the key words or synonyms from the task description.